ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * The receiving party must verify the signature used in the sender's "0" package and all subsequent "0" packages.
   * The first "0" package must include the x509 certificate of the sending party (unless the receiving party is guaranteed to be able to resolve the signature key reference immediately)
-  * he subsequent "0" packages must use the same signature key as the first package (thus the x509 certificate should not need to be included again)
+  * The subsequent "0" packages must use the same signature key as the first package (thus the x509 certificate should not need to be included again)
   * A signature key reference in future "0" package signatures is used
   * The "0" package must is the first message received on the wire.
   * The algorithm presented is a known algorithm (as previously announced)